greeve/eportfolio/04_competency_b.md

 The second core competency is to "describe and compare organizational settings in which information professionals practice" (!ref).

+As the amount and significance of information in society continues to increase there is a correlated increase in the need for information profressionals.

 Information professionals work in a variety of organizational environments that span many disciplines.

-As the role of information continues to rise in importance within society there is a correlated increase in the need for information professionals
+These professional information disciplines can be viewed as additional disciplines at the same level and along the same scpectrum as other professional disciplines.

+The information disciplines can alternatively be seen as "meta-disciplines" that span all other disciplines (Bates, 2015).

+Another way to categorize the organizational settings of information professionals is to categorize these organizationas by their fundamental role in socity.

+Some organizations are designed to create profit others for non-profit.

+Organizational settings are found in governments and public-sector organizations as well as private-sector companies.

 - Start with what you understand the competency to mean - define the competency.
 Be careful to thoroughly address each part of the competency.
 Explain why it is important to the profession as a whole.
 Use the rubrics -these are your guidelines to writing a successful statement of competency.
 - Discuss what coursework/work experience prepared you for understanding and being able to perform the competency.